open-source-tabletop/cadence/core-rules/core-rules.md

 #### Terrain

-During a move action, models may encounter various types of terrain, which may impede their movement.
-There are different types of terrain, each with specific rules - more information on different kinds of terrain is found in the Advanced Rules section.
+During a move action, models may encounter various types of terrain, which may impede their movement, such as rough ground, obstacles, or elevated platforms.
+There are different types of terrain, each with specific rules and more information on different kinds of terrain is found in the Advanced Rules section.

 ### Action: Advance